Taylor Rogers: Milwaukee Brewers (2022)

 On August 1, 2022, the Padres traded Rogers, Dinelson Lamet, Esteury Ruiz, and Robert Gasser to the Milwaukee Brewers for Josh Hader.
+Rogers made 24 relief appearances for the Brewers during the 2022 season, accumulating a 3–3 record and a 5.48 ERA with 36 strikeouts across 23.0 innings pitched.

-In 2022 between the two teams he was 4–8 with 31 saves (5th in the NL) with a 4.76 ERA, and pitched in 66 games (10th), as in 64 1/3 innings he struck out 84 batters (11.8 strikeouts/9 innings).
-He relied 63% of the time on an 81 mph slider (against which batters hit .177, and left-handed batters hit .102), and 36% of the time on a 94 mph sinker (against which batters hit .304, and left-handed batters hit .250).
+Rogers finished the 2022 season with a combined 4–8 record with 31 saves (5th in the NL), a 4.76 ERA, and 84 strikeouts (11.8 K/9) in 64 1/3 innings pitched in 66 games (10th).
+He threw an 81 mph slider 63% of the time (which batters hit .177 against, and left-handed batters hit .102 against), and a 94 mph sinker 36% of the time (which batters hit .304 against, and left-handed batters hit .250 against).

 San Francisco Giants (2023–2024)

-On December 28, 2022, Rogers signed a three-year, $33 million contract with the San Francisco Giants, before his brother, Tyler, re-signed with the team.
-He made 60 appearances out of the bullpen in 2023, compiling a 6–4 record and 3.83 ERA with 64 strikeouts across 51 2/3 innings pitched.
+On December 28, 2022, Rogers signed a three-year, $33 million contract with the San Francisco Giants, before his younger brother, Tyler, re-signed with the team.
+He made 60 appearances out of the bullpen in 2023, compiling a 6–4 record and a 3.83 ERA with 64 strikeouts across 51 2/3 innings pitched.

-Rogers made 64 relief appearances for the Giants during the 2024 season, accumulating a 1–4 record and 2.40 ERA with 64 strikeouts across 60 innings pitched.
+Rogers made 64 relief appearances for the Giants during the 2024 season, accumulating a 1–4 record and a 2.40 ERA with 64 strikeouts across 60.0 innings pitched.

 Cincinnati Reds (2025)

-On January 29, 2025, the Giants traded Rogers to the Cincinnati Reds in exchange for Braxton Roxby and cash.
-Rogers made 40 relief appearances for Cincinnati, compiling a 2–2 record and 2.45 ERA with 34 strikeouts over 33 innings of work.
+On January 29, 2025, the Giants traded Rogers to the Cincinnati Reds in exchange for Braxton Roxby and cash considerations.
+He made 40 relief appearances for the Reds in 2025, compiling a 2–2 record and a 2.45 ERA with 34 strikeouts over 33 innings pitched.

 Chicago Cubs (2025)

-On July 30, 2025, the Reds traded Rogers, middle infield prospect Sammy Stafura, and cash considerations to the Pittsburgh Pirates in exchange for third baseman Ke'Bryan Hayes.
-The following day, the Pirates traded him to the Chicago Cubs along with cash considerations in exchange for minor league outfielder Ivan Brethowr.
+On July 30, 2025, the Reds traded Rogers with middle infield prospect Sammy Stafura and cash considerations to the Pittsburgh Pirates for third baseman Ke'Bryan Hayes.
+The following day, the Pirates traded Rogers to the Chicago Cubs with cash considerations for minor league outfielder Ivan Brethowr.
+He made 17 relief appearances for the Cubs in 2025, compiling a 1–0 record and a 5.09 ERA with 19 strikeouts over 17 2/3 innings pitched.

+Minnesota Twins (second stint)

+On January 23, 2026, Rogers signed a one-year, $2 million contract to return to the Twins.

 Personal life

-Rogers' identical mirror image twin brother, Tyler, who is younger by 30 seconds, is a pitcher for the New York Mets.
-The brothers became the tenth set of twins to play in MLB.
+Rogers has a mirror-image twin brother, Tyler, who is 30 seconds younger.
+Tyler is also a pitcher in Major League Baseball (MLB).
+On August 27, 2019, the Rogers brothers became the tenth set of twins to play in MLB after Tyler made his MLB debut pitching for the San Francisco Giants, while Taylor was pitching for the Minnesota Twins.
+On April 11, 2022, the Rogers brothers became the fifth set of twins to play in the same MLB game, with Taylor pitching for the San Diego Padres and Tyler pitching for the Giants.
+Additionally, it was the second time in MLB history that twins pitched in the same game and the first time they did so for opposing teams.